 6. Not Using LinkedIn Mobile App

 In today’s technology-driven world, it has become crucial for every platform to have a mobile app.
-This is why it has also become crucial for LinkedIn users to download mobile app of this powerful platform to maximize the chances of success.
+This is why it has also become crucial for LinkedIn users to download the mobile app of this powerful platform to maximize the chances of success.

-If you want to stay connected with the people of your circle then you must download this app from play store today.
-In this way you will not only stay connected with the people of your professional network could the clock but also save a plenty of time.
+If you want to stay connected with the people of your circle then you must download this app from the play store today.
+In this way you will not only stay connected with the people of your professional network could the clock but also save plenty of time.

-7. Missing A Customized LinkedIn URL
+7. Missing a Customized LinkedIn URL

-In order to create a customized URL you will need to press the “edit profile” button then click the gear symbol next to your URL to change the link.
+To create a customized URL you will need to press the “edit profile” button then click the gear symbol next to your URL to change the link.

-8. Using An Irrelevant Summary
+8. Using an Irrelevant Summary

 It is true to say that filling up the summary section of your LinkedIn profile with the appropriate stuff is crucial for your professional growth.